 Together with the Ministry of Justice, we are committed to tackling crime and keeping communities safer.

 HMP Fosse Way is built on the site previously occupied by HMP Glen Parva which closed it’s gates in 2017.
 The competition to choose a new name for the prison was run by the HM Prison and Probation Service amongst the local community and after a six-week consultation, the name Fosse Way was chosen.
 The origin of the name Fosse Way is deep rooted in South Leicestershire, and was a roman road originally built to link key areas such as Exeter, Lincoln, Bath and Leicester across the country.
 The name is also popular with a number of local businesses and venues so seemed a fitting choice.

-The community has already played a central part in the new prison and we look forward to forging close ties with the people of South Leicestershire as we open the establishment in 2023.
+The community has already played a central part in the new prison and we look forward to forging close ties with the people of South Leicestershire as we operate the establishment in the coming years.